Conquest-Reforged/WorldConverter/mappings.md

 ### Example 3 - Extended Blockstates

-Extended BlockStates are BlockStates whose information is wholly or partially determined by information outside of the standard blockstate properties.
+Extended blockstates are those whose information is wholly or partially determined by information outside of the standard blockstate properties.
 This information might include neighbour blocks or tile entity data.
-Extended states require additional code added to the converter in order to gather the extra information for the blockstate.
+Extended states require a StateExtender implementation in order to gather the extra information for the blockstate.

-An example of is the [BedExtender](https://github.com/Conquest-Reforged/WorldConverter/blob/master/ConverterCore/src/main/java/me/dags/converter/block/extender/BedExtender.java)  which pulls the bed's color from it's tile entity and adds it to the blockstate's property map - this color property can then be referenced in mappings using the '#color' property ('#' signifying the property is an extended one).
+An example of is the [BedExtender](https://github.com/Conquest-Reforged/WorldConverter/blob/master/ConverterCore/src/main/java/me/dags/converter/block/extender/BedExtender.java)  which pulls the bed's color from its tile entity and adds it to the blockstate's property map - this color property can then be referenced in mappings using the '#color' property ('#' signifying the property is an extended one).

-BlockStateExtenders are provided the game version class [as can be seen here](https://github.com/Conquest-Reforged/WorldConverter/blob/master/ConverterCore/src/main/java/me/dags/converter/version/versions/V1_12.java#L25).
+StateExtender are provided the game version class [as can be seen here](https://github.com/Conquest-Reforged/WorldConverter/blob/master/ConverterCore/src/main/java/me/dags/converter/version/versions/V1_12.java#L25).

 **Rule:**
 ```